 At the University of Arizona I have worked on numerous projects.
 I grew tomatoes for 3 months in a greenhouse using a drip irrigation system with rockwool on coconut coir.
 We established the plants and then trained them in a traditional lean and lower technique.
 Fruit cluster size management, pruning, and harvest were performed.

-I was able to volunteer in the campus vertical farm.
-Here lettuce was grown by graduate students to study the different effects of lighting, temperature and CO2 concentrations.
+I was able to volunteer in the campus vertical farm at the CEAC.
+Here lettuce was grown by graduate students to study the different effects of lighting, temperature, and CO2 concentrations.

 I was also in directed research where I grew alfalfa.
-The goal was to determine which varieties grow best under salt stress.
+The goal was to determine which varieties were most salt tolerant.

 Previous degrees: BS Computer Information Science, MS Management Information Systems.
 I completed my BS Sustainable Plant Systems with a Controlled Environment Agriculture emphasis in December of 2018.

 My directed research project was a tool to go through and understand the processes of experiment design and analysis.
 I worked one on one with a professor that let me run the experiment.
 We covered aspects of the design and analysis in R as it progressed.

 I've grown tomatoes, lettuce, and even corn hydroponically.
 The University of Arizona has given me great opportunities to learn about various systems.